 More on markets:

-If you found this post interesting, please share it on Twitter/Facebook/etc. using the buttons at the bottom of the page.
-This helps more people find the blog!
+If you found this post interesting, please share it on Twitter/Reddit/etc. This helps more people find the blog!

 Save Money on Stuff I Use:

 This platform lets me diversify my real estate investments so I’m not too exposed to any one market.
-I’ve invested since 2018 and returns have been great so far.
+I’ve invested since 2018 with great returns.

 More on Fundrise in this post.

-If you decide to invest in Fundrise, you can use this link to get your management fees waived for 90 days.
+If you decide to invest in Fundrise, you can use this link to get $100 in free bonus shares!

-Every fruit and vegetable is super fresh and packed with flavor.
+I’ve used Misfits for years, and it never disappoints!
+Every fruit and vegetable is organic, super fresh, and packed with flavor!